rachanamurthy/data-structures/README.md

 # data-structures

-This repository contains some basic data structures implemented using c++
+This repository contains some basic data structures implemented using c or c++.